thijssteel/twsmatrix/Readme.md

 The implementation itself is not very general, robust or efficient and is mostly intented for educational purposes.
 Please use a better implementation for real work.

 ## Installation
+_These instructions are for Linux and Mac systems.
+For Windows systems, the general flow remains the same, but some changes need to be made._

 The matrix library is a header-only library, so it doesn't need a separate compilation/installation step.
 Simply include the main header file in your code:
 ```cpp